#Eczema-prone skin

 Signs of atopic dermatitis

-“Atopic dermatitis", also called "eczema" is a skin barrier disorder that affects 1 in 3 children1.
-It appears as extremely dry skin on the body and face and alternates between eczema flare-ups with red patches and periods of relief.
-Eczema can appear from the age of two months.
-It decreases severity over time and often disappears spontaneously, usually around the age of five or six.
-Meanwhile, eczema will disrupt your baby’s day-to-day life, because it often translates to itching and discomfort.
+"Atopic dermatitis", also called "eczema", is a skin barrier disorder that affects 1 in 3 children.
+It appears as dehydrated skin on the body and face and alternates between eczema flare-ups with red patches and periods of relief.
+Eczema can occur from the age of two months.
+It decreases in severity over time and often disappears spontaneously, usually around the age of five or six.
+Meanwhile, eczema will disrupt your baby's day-to-day life because it frequently translates to itching and discomfort.

 A hereditary condition

 Eczema runs in families.
-If one or both parents have it, it increases the chances that your baby develops it.
+If one or both parents have it, it increases your baby's chances of developing it.

 Heredity plays an important part.
-In fact, this precious information will help you to adopt specific skin care routines, from birth, that can help reduce by 33% to 50% the risks of your baby developing symptoms of eczema-prone skin2.
+This precious information will help you to adopt specific skin care routines from birth that can help reduce by 33% to 50% the risks of your baby developing symptoms of eczema-prone skin2.

 The first signs of eczema

-An interview with Dr. Clarence De BELILOVSKY, Dermatologist: How to recognize eczema-prone skin.
+An interview with Dr. Clarence De BELILOVSKY, Dermatologist: How to recognise eczema-prone skin.

 A series of symptoms can help you identify eczema-prone skin:

-• Your child’s skin is very dry and rough, even when moisturised regularly.
+• Your child's skin is dry and rough, even when regularly moisturised.
 It can even start peeling in some areas.

 • The itch causes your baby to scratch the irritated skin areas.